scottfox5/To-Do-List/README.md

-# Full-Stack To-Do List using SQL database
+# To-Do List

-This is a To Do list application using the full stack with the list being stored in a sql database.
-When the user adds a task, the database is updated.
-When the task is complete the user can check it off and its status will change in the database to complete (true).
-Also, completed items have a different appearance on the screen and they are moved to the bottom of the list.
-Finally, when the user wants to delete the item from the list, a delete button can be clicked, which will ask the user to confirm, and upon confirmation it will also be removed from the database.
+This is a full-stack To-Do list application using a jQuery front-end, node back-end, and SQL database.
+Users can add a task, and when complete, the user can use a checkbox to mark a task complete.
+After marking a task complete, the task will change appearance and be sorted to the bottom of the list.
+Users are also able to update and delete the tasks/details.

 ## Author: Scott Fox

 ## Date: 29 Jan 2017

 ### Technology used:
 - HTML
 - CSS
 - Bootstrap
 - JavaScript
 - jQuery
 - Node.js
 - Express
 - SQL
 - Git

 ### Setup: